DFFlanders/cloud-app-labs/README.md

 # List of Cloud Application Laboratories
 Let's get started, pick a lab:

+### Cloud App Lab no.0 - StackLogin: if you don't have an account on a cloud you'll need to get one.

+ - Please see [this list of OpenStack-powered Clouds to get your FREE account](/prereq.md).
+The OVH cloud is the official sponsor of the OpenStack Academy.

 ## Cloud App Lab no.1 - [StackTour: an overview of OpenStack projects as per the buttons they relate to on the Web dashboard.](/StackTour.md)

 About this lab: